-Alla Gadassik is a media scholar, curator, and lifelong cinephile, defining “cinema” broadly.
-Her research and writing investigates the history and philosophy of different filmmaking methods.
+Alla Gadassik is a media scholar and curator, whose work investigates the history and philosophy of different filmmaking methods.
 Alla’s main area of expertise is animation, covering a wide range of historical, geographic, and production contexts.
-Additionally, she also researches and writes about histories of cinematography and film editing, much of which is linked on her publication page.
-Alla currently lives, works, and commits to decolonial futures on the unceded territory of Coast Salish people: Sḵwx̱wú7mesh (Squamish), Səl̓ílwətaʔ (Tsleil-Waututh), xʷməθkʷəy̓əm (Musqueam), and Stó:lō (Stolo).
-This area is more widely known as Vancouver, Canada.
+Additionally, she also researches and writes about histories of cinematography, film editing, and experimental cinema.
+Much of her writing is linked on her publication page.
+Alla currently lives and works in Vancouver on the unceded territory of Coast Salish people: Sḵwx̱wú7mesh (Squamish), Səl̓ílwətaʔ (Tsleil-Waututh), xʷməθkʷəy̓əm (Musqueam), and Stó:lō (Stolo).
 She is an Associate Professor of Media History and Theory at Emily Carr University of Art + Design (ECUAD), where she founded the Animate Materials Workshop.

 Below you can see documentation of her parallel pursuits beyond academic and professional spheres, which include raising a person, engaging with contemporary moving-image art, and reflecting on the transformative potential of experimental media.